adityjoshi/t/readme.md

 # t

-## T is the BitTorrent client written in golang
+## t is the BitTorrent client written in golang